Chautauqua (horse): Statistics

-Post retirement
+Post-retirement

 Chautauqua now resides on a property in South Geelong.
 He is being trained as a show horse.
 He will be trained by former jockey Casey Bruce and horse racing broadcaster Rob Gaylard.
 Chautauqua's new daily regime includes trotting and circle work in order to be converted into a hack.
 Gaylard regards Chautauqua as “highly intelligent” and now goes by the show name "Sharky".
 Chautauqua has since had a small 15 minute documentary made about his journey after racing and development as a show horse.
 It was titled Chautauqua - A New Journey and the first instalment aired in April 2020 on Racing.com and Foxtel channel 529.

+Chautauqua Stakes

+Starting 4 September 2021 a listed 1200m race at Moonee Valley, previously called the Chandler Macleod Stakes, Strathmore Community Bendigo Bank Stakes and Drummond Golf Stakes, was renamed as the Chautauqua Stakes.
+The 2026 event, raced at Sandown over 1300m, was upgraded to Group 3.

 Pedigree

 Chautauqua is considered to have a strong pedigree line, being fathered by famous stallion, Encosta De Lago.
 Encosta De Lago has fathered many other champion racehorses including Alinghi, Princess Coup, Sacred Kingdom and Sirmione.
 Lion Hunter (Chautauqua's grandfather) is also considered to carry a strong line, having a world record number of wins from his offspring.
 Additionally Fairy King has sired horses which have achieved over 395 wins.